UIUCLibrary/metadata-maker/README.md

 ## Contact info

-Comments and questions can be directed to Deren Kudeki at dkudeki@illinois.edu
+Comments and questions can be directed to Deren Kudeki at dkudeki@illinois.edu and Myung-Ja Han at mhan3@illinois.edu